Chinese Medicine: Foods to Warm or Cool the Body

 When we think of hot foods, a bowl of soup might come to mind.
 When we think of cold foods, maybe ice cream.
 From a Chinese medical perspective, all foods can be divided into five temperature categories: cold, cool, neutral, warm and hot.
 These are the properties of foods before they’re prepared or cooked.

-So how do you know which foods belong in what category?
-Subscribe to my blog and I’ll send you a food list as a guideline to get you started.
 It’s important to note: Just as everything in Chinese medicine related, dietary therapy is also individualized.
 So, figuring out a personal nutrition plan for you (hot, cold, neutral foods and all) is the optimal step.
+Connect with the IPA team to learn more!

 Connect with Our Community